OpenNTI/nti.dataserver/docs/content-anchoring.rst

 changes would have minimal effect.
-This means that anchors need to store redundant information to be used as backup, and they also need to store enough information to know whether or not they have successfully located their target (assumed: highlighting/noting the wrong thing is worse than displaying a "missing highlight" indicator).
+This means that anchors need to store redundant information to be used as backup, and they also need to store enough information to know whether or not they have successfully located their target (assumed: highlighting/noting/redacting the wrong thing is worse than displaying a "missing highlight" indicator).
-(As a corollary, it also means that document-global information, such as a DOM range or XPath is not sufficient.)
+(As a corollary, it also means that document-global information, such as a DOM range or XPath is not sufficient by itself.)

 Second, it is desired that anchors are as "local" as possible, to support "mashups," embedding, and reuse of content.
 A concrete,